-Our adult choir, the Chalice Singers, sings for both services twice a month (typically on the first and third Sundays), and for special services including Christmas Eve and Easter.
-The choir also collaborates with other Front Range UU choirs to perform larger choral works.
-Recent performances include the Colorado premiere of Jason Shelton’s Sources: A Unitarian Universalist Cantata (2009), the Front Range UU Choir Concert (2007), and several Interfaith Music Festivals.
+If you love to sing, come join our choir, the Chalice Singers!
+The choir sings for both services twice a month, and for special services including Christmas Eve and Easter.
+The choir also collaborates periodically with other Front Range UU choirs to perform larger choral works.
+Past performances include the Colorado premiere of Jason Shelton Sources: A Unitarian Universalist Cantata, several Front Range UU Choir Concert (2007), the annual Standing on the Side of Love service at our State Capitol building (2005 - present), and several Interfaith Music Festivals.

-Membership in the choir is open to anyone who likes to sing – no audition is required.
-We rehearse on Wednesday evenings in the multipurpose room from 7:30 – 9:00 pm. from September through early June.
-Please contact our music director Sarah Deveau for more information.
+The choir is open to anyone who likes to sing.
+There are no auditions; whether you are a proficient sight reader or can't read music at all, there is a place for you.
+We rehearse on Wednesday evenings in the multipurpose room from 7:30p to 9:00p from September through early June.
+Please contact our Choir Director, Brian Stone, for more information.

 Music for Children & Youth

 The Music Committee collaborates with the music staff to help shape the mission of the music program and support its activities.
 This includes creating and refining our vision of music in worship, developing community music events & concerts, managing the budget, and hiring staff.
-The Music Committee meets monthly; contact Kathy Mitchell. if you are interested in joining this committee.
+The Music Committee meets monthly; contact Charlotte Braud-Kern if you are interested in joining this committee.

 Concerts & Community Events